zapier/visual-builder/docs/_docs/integration-checks-reference.md

 `contact_id`), write code to rename it.
 Hooks are not deduped, so they're not required to have an `id`.

 This check is similiar to `T002`.
-But unlike `T002`, this one validates the static samples in your integration definition instead of the live polling results in the Zap History.
+This check validates the static samples in your integration definition, while `T002` validates the live polling results in the Zap History.

 ✘ an example of an **incorrect** implementation: